emutos/manual/usermanual/docs/index.md

 #### Add an Application ####

-You can set up a application as a desktop icon.
-Select the executable.
+You can set up one or more applications as desktop icons.
+Select the executables.
 Then select Options -> Install application... .
 Supply any command line arguments.
-"Install as" lets you assign a keystroke to the application, such as function key 1, F1.

 To associate an extension with a given application, enter that extension in the "Document type".
 For example, if you have a text editor, you can enter TXT there.
 Then clicking on any file with that extension will fire up the application and EmuTOS will give that application the file you clicked on as its first command line argument.
+[Wild cards](#wildcards) are allowed.
+Entering * or ??? will make this application the default viewer for file types not otherwise associated with an application.

+"Install as" lets you assign a keystroke to the application, such as function key 1, F1.
+Accepted values are 1 to 20, where 1 to ten is the function key with no modifier keys, and 11 to 20 indicate shifted function keys.
+So 12 indicates Shift-F2.

+"Boot status": Select "Auto" to autoboot this application (see above).
+Since only one autoboot application is allowed, if you set "Auto" for an application, EmuTOS will automatically disable "Auto" for any existing autoboot application.

+"Application type": Selecting TOS or TTP will launch the program in character mode; GEM or GTP will launch the application in graphics mode.
+The appropriate value will be prefilled according to the type of application selected, and you should not normally change it.

+"Default dir" specifies the default directory when the application is launched: either the directory of the application itself, or the top window (i.e. the directory of the data file).
+The one to choose depends on the specific application.
+If the application has supporting files (such as resource or help files), it typically will look for them in the default directory.
+For such an application, you will need to specify a default directory of "Application".
+Otherwise, specify "Window".

+When a program is launched due to it being an installed application, the desktop provides the application with the name of the data file that caused the launch: this is known as a parameter.
+In most cases, the application expects that the full path of the data file will be provided.
+Some (usually older) programs may expect the filename only.
+Unless the application's documentation indicates otherwise, you should normally try "Full path" first; if that does not work, you can try "File name", although that may require you to modify the "Default dir" specified above.

 You can set the defaults for some of this with the [Desktop configuration](#desktop-configuration) dialog.

 #### Restoring Your Desktop ####

-If you do lots of experiments and end up with a cluttered desktop, you can get back to your original desktop by rebooting.
+If you do lots of experiments and end up with a cluttered desktop, you can get back to your original desktop by [rebooting](#rebooting).
 A much faster way to restore your desktop to its last saved state is to re-read the appropriate ``C:\*.INF`` file.
 Options -> Read .INF file...

 This also lets you have multiple desktops.
 The easiest way to have multiple desktops is to keep them in ``C:\`` and use the extension ``.INF``. ``GAMES.INF``, ``DEVEL.INF``, and so on, limited only by the eight characters in the base part of the file name.